Legal challenges, lack of interest limit choices on local school boards

 Likewise, Sahuarita Unified School District voters won’t get to choose.
 One incumbent is stepping down, and one newcomer will get the job without a fight.

-Flowing Wells Unified School District also wont get a vote on their new school board member.
-An incumbent is stepping down, and Kristine Hammar will skate into the gig unopposed.
+Those in the Flowing Wells Unified School District also wont get a vote on their new school board member.
+An incumbent is stepping down, and Kristine Hammar will skate in unopposed.

-In Catalina Foothills Unified School District, all three incumbents up for re-election are running unchallenged, and voters won’t get a chance to weigh in.
+In the Catalina Foothills Unified School District, all three incumbents up for re-election are running unchallenged.

-And in some of the smaller and more rural districts, there’s actually a deficit of candidates.
+And in some of the smaller and more rural districts, there’s a deficit of candidates.

-In Tanque Verde Unified School District, school board member Susan Fry is seeking re-election, but her fellow board member Steven Auslander decided to call it quits, and didn’t collect the necessary 44 signatures to qualify for the ballot.
+In the Tanque Verde Unified School District, school board member Susan Fry is seeking re-election, but fellow board member Steven Auslander decided to call it quits and didn’t collect the necessary 44 signatures to qualify for the ballot.

-At San Fernando Elementary School District in Sasabe, incumbent Roy Isaman didn’t file the one signature needed to keep his seat on the school board.
-Same for Redington Elementary School District in the northeast corner of Pima County, where incumbent Judith Dykes didn’t seek re-election, which she could have won with only her own signature.
+In the San Fernando Elementary School District in Sasabe, incumbent Roy Isaman didn’t file the one signature needed to keep his seat on the school board.
+Ditto for the Redington Elementary School District in the northeast corner of Pima County, where incumbent Judith Dykes didn’t seek re-election, which she could have won with only her own signature.

-Then, much like if someone dies or quits mid-term, the school district solicits resumes from possible appointees, and sends on one to three names to the superintendent, who makes the appointment.
+Then, much as when someone dies or quits mid-term, the school district solicits résumés from possible appointees and sends one to three names to the superintendent, who makes the appointment.